 According to the Atlanta Black Star 'In order to sustain the exploitation of Blacks, an ideology of racism was developed to make the terms African, 'negro' and 'slave' interchangeable.
 The primary objective of this ideology was to categorize Black Africans, including those on the island, as less than human.'

 As a result of the British government abolition of slavery, slave owners were paid compensation based on claims received.
-Duncan Robertson of Gilnock Hall and his uncle Peter Robertson of Scotland submitted a claim for £3517 2s 7d relating to the 'Friendship' estate, with 184 enslaved individuals.
+Duncan Robertson of Gilnock Hall and his brother the Reverend Peter Robertson, Minister at Callander, submitted a claim for £3517 2s 7d relating to the 'Friendship' estate, with 184 enslaved individuals.

 Having gone with a young friend to travel on business, we arrived at a sugar estate near Savanna-le-Mar, some two miles from the town, on the second night out.
 There we found an old gentleman in charge, who was bigger in his complaint that his splendid fields of sugar-cane were rotting in the ground and being devourced by th negroes' pigs, the negroes themselves refusing to do a stroke of work.
 There was a cartload of sugar-cane standing at the mill, and I proposed, half in fun, that we should grind it ourselves.
 Off we started, set the mill going, and I began to stuff the canes into the rollers.
 We had no sooner began than out came the negroes from their settlement, stopped the mill, and ordered us back to the house, where we did go, after some lively passages and strong words between the old gentleman and the negroes.

-According to James Peter Robertson's book, the Chief of the Robertson clan wanted to sell part of the ancestral property but '... needed to get the permission of the two next heirs (he had no family himself) to the chieftanship, and it was ascertained, by going back a good many generations that the legal heirs were my two cousins in Jamaica.
+James Peter Robertson noted that then Chief of the Robertson/Donnachaidh clan (George Duncan Robertson, the 18th Chief) wanted to sell part of the ancestral property but '... needed to get the permission of the two next heirs (as he had no family himself) to the chieftanship, and it was ascertained, by going back a good many generations that the legal heirs were my two cousins in Jamaica.
 With their permission (they receiving a small sum as compensation) he sold part of the estate.'

-James returned to Scotland and attended Edinburgh Military Academy where he studied military drawing and surveying.
+After his visit to Jamaica, James Peter Robertson returned to Scotland and attended Edinburgh Military Academy where he studied military drawing and surveying.
 Whilst at Edinburgh he received a commission and was gazetted to the 31st Regiment in 1842.
 See the Scotland page for further information.

 The Hon.
 DUNCAN ROBERTSON, Member of Her Majesty's Privy Council in this island, Major General of Militia and Custos Rotulorum of this parish...having been 24 years Custos, 20 years Major General and 13 years Member of Council.
 As Custos, he was remarkable for firmness of purpose, decision of character and ready attention to parochial duties.
 As General of Militia the essential service he rendered his country in assisting to quell the rebellion of 1831 will long be remembered.
 As Member of the Privy Council he fearlessly and conscientiously discharged the duties of that office during a series of years when legislation was rendered peculiarly difficult and trying...d 9 May 1850, leaving a widow and five sons, aged 69 years 6 months.
 Erected by the inhabitants of the parish."